Dr. Nick: [points to a chart] You'll want to focus on the neglected food groups such as the whipped group, the congealed group and the chocotastic!

 - In the Happy Tree Friends episode "A Change of Heart", Disco Bear enjoys several unhealthy foods in rapid succession, culminating in a deep fried block of butter; he has a heart attack, and in the hospital an X-ray reveals the undigested block of butter blocking one of his arteries.

 - The SCP Foundation has SCP-807, the Heart Attack on a Plate.
 Any food placed on it will be turned into this trope, and consuming it will invariably cause a heart attack within 5 minutes.
-In a possible Shout-Out to The Boondocks below, half a cucumber sandwich becomes the infamous Luther Burger described below.
+In a possible Shout-Out to The Boondocks below, a veggie burger becomes the infamous Luther Burger described below.

 - The Nostalgia Critic and his obnoxious fan Douchey McNitpick love to eat Sugar Frosted Burrito Stuffed Hot Pockets.